 This is a net saving in tax of $105,466 over the 5 years.
 However, there is another tax that we must finally consider, and that is Land Tax.
 As the property is held in a Family trust there is no tax free threshold, so 1.6% of the Land value is charged.
 If we assume the land value is $500,000 over the 5 years, then the additional Land Tax is $8,000 per year, so $40,000 in total.

 There is still a tax saving of around $65,466 over the 5 years to the family, which is significant.

-This example illustrates the significant advantages of getting the structure correct, and why Structure, Structure, Structure is the first step to effectively reduce taxes.
+This example illustrates the significant advantages of getting the structure correct and why Structure, Structure, Structure is the first step to an effective tax strategy.

 There are many ways to restructure your interests to achieve significant, future tax savings and reduce risk.
 However, this does come at a cost and is complex and unique to every situation and group.
 Your experienced tax accountant will be able to offer suggestions and estimate costs to suit your situation.

 The income tax year is broadly 1 July to 30th June.
-This is a cut-off date, so any income earned, or expenses incurred during this time are included in that year.
-This makes planning the timing of your income and expenses a critical part of reducing your taxes.
-The following areas have been summarised as effective tax planning, which are time critical:
+This is a cut-off date so any income earned, or expenses incurred during this time are included in that year.
+This makes planning the timing of your income and expenses a critical part of tax minimisation.
+The following areas have been summarised as effective tax planning which are time critical:

 Plan your income

 Where possible, defer earning income until after June 30 to avoid paying tax in the current financial year.
 This may involve planning projects to be delayed where it does not negatively impact the business.
 Remember, this only ‘kicks the can down the road’.
 However, sometimes this can be very effective if the current year income is high and the following year income is expected to be low.